Interface modes in inspiralling neutron stars: A gravitational-wave probe of first-order phase transitions

 Interfaces, such as at the crust-core boundary \cite{2012PhRvL.108a1102T,2020PhRvL.125t1102P,2023PhRvD.107h3023Z}, naturally exist in neutron stars.
 Previous work has focused on tidally induced crust fractures and possible electromagnetic precursor signals for binary neutron-star mergers.
 Here, our focus is on the prospects of using \textit{i}-modes to reveal the potential phase transition to deconfined quarks in the neutron-star core \cite{2021PhRvD.103f3015L,2024ApJ...964...31M}.
 If such a transition is first order, it will generate an \textit{i}-mode signature in the gravitational-wave signal from an inspiralling neutron-star binary.
 To answer how significant this signature is, we require a relativistic calculation with realistic microphysics.

-\textit{An family of equations of state}.--- We assume a barotropic EOS $p = p(\varepsilon)$, relating the pressure $p$ to the energy density $\varepsilon$ of the fluid.
+\textit{A family of equations of state}.--- We assume a barotropic EOS $p = p(\varepsilon)$, relating the pressure $p$ to the energy density $\varepsilon$ of the fluid.
 This has two advantages.
 First, the star will not support composition \textit{g}-modes, which simplifies the mode spectrum we have to consider.
 Second, treating the matter as a perfect fluid, we can immediately calculate the speed of sound $c_\text{s}$ as measured by a co-moving observer using

 where $c$ is the speed of light.
 We adopt $c_\text{s}^2$ as the fundamental thermodynamical variable and integrate Eq.~\eqref{eq:SpeedOfSound} to obtain $p = p(\varepsilon)$.
-Invoking causality and thermodynamical stability arguments lead to the trivial constraint $0 \leq (c_\text{s} / c)^2 < 1$.
+Invoking causality and thermodynamical stability arguments leads to the trivial constraint $0 \leq (c_\text{s} / c)^2 < 1$.
 Using results from low densities, where the theoretical understanding is robust, one can extend the EOS to higher densities by sampling $c_\text{s}^2$ and ensuring that it obeys the constraints \cite{2018ApJ...860..149T,2018PhRvC..98d5804T}.
 This sampling generates an EOS family.

 One may generate additional models by allowing for first-order phase transitions of arbitrary location and width.
 This approach does not allow us to extract information on the composition of dense matter or the type of a phase transition but it does provide a useful way to test the effect such a transition has on neutron-star properties and observables.
-Moreover, the collection of models we use---taken from Ref.~\cite{2020NatAs...4..625C}---is agnostic in the sense that some of the models have phase transitions, while others do not.
+Moreover, the collection of models we use---the same as in Ref.~\cite{2020NatAs...4..625C}---is agnostic in the sense that some of the models have phase transitions, while others do not.
+Indeed, those that do not will have no associated interface mode.

 \textit{Interface modes}.--- To make progress beyond the incompressible model, we need to use general relativity.
 For simplicity, we ignore temperature, rotation and continue to assume a perfect-fluid star.
 As the corresponding linear perturbation problem has been explored in great detail in the literature and the various steps required in its formulation are well known, we only outline the strategy here.
 Our calculation follows the steps laid out in Ref.~\cite{2025MNRAS.536.1967C}; we adopt the relativistic Cowling approximation (ignore perturbations of the spacetime metric and hence do not include gravitational-wave emission associated with the modes).
 Unlike previous calculations of interface modes, such as Ref.~\cite{2024ApJ...964...31M}, we do not include any jump conditions or perform matching at the phase transition when solving the oscillation mode equations.
 Instead, we take an agnostic approach and solve the equations in an identical manner regardless of whether or not a phase transition is present, allowing the numerics to identify any discontinuities.